 Supervision

-The SED is a nondepartmental entity according to Article 61 of the Organization Ordinance of ETH Zurich (RSETHZ 201.021) and reports directly to the ETH Vice President Research and Corporate Relations (VPFW).
+The SED is a nondepartmental entity according to Article 61 of the Organization Ordinance of ETH Zurich (RSETHZ 201.021) and reports directly to the ETH Vice President Research (VP Research).
 An advisory board made up of carefully selected professors supports the VPFW in determining the strategic focus of the SED.

 Mandate selection

-The SED primarily gives support to the national, cantonal, and local supervisory authorities.
+The SED primarily supports the national, cantonal, and local supervisory authorities.
 Services are only provided to the industrial sector if these do not impact the independence of the SED in any way.
-If in doubt, the director of the SED will consult the VPFW and the SED advisory board.
+If in doubt, the director of the SED will consult the VP of Research.
 The director of the SED is an appointed full professor of ETH Zurich; the director and his/her employees are subject to the regulations of ETH Zurich regarding integrity and ethics in study and research – in particular, the Guidelines for Research Integrity and Good Scientific Practice at ETH Zurich (RSETHZ 414).